Okelm/okelm.github.io/content/blog/ramda/index.md

 }
 ```

-There is just one change here, two new items are added to one of the nested list.
+There is just one change here, two new items are added to one of the nested lists.

-Solution with vanilia JS:
+Solution with Vanilla JS:

 ```js
 const output = {